You’re Invited to WDSE • WRPT’s Sounding Board

 Q: I would like to join the board.
 What does that entail?

 A: That’s great!
 We’d love to have you.
 Members of the board attend two meetings a year – typically in the spring and the fall.
+We may also send occasional emails between meetings for real-time feedback on programming, such as input on naming new programs.
 You can sign up at one of the meetings or by calling (888) 563-9373 or emailing email [at] wdse [dot] org.
 Please let us know if you want to attend the meetings held in Duluth or Hibbing.